ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/create-update-rancher/guide.en-sg.md

 ![List of OVHcloud Managed Rancher Services](images/rancher-list.png){.thumbnail}

-Click on the `...`{.action} button to the right of your Rancher instance and choose `Manage` or click on the name of your Rancher instance.
+Click on the `...`{.action} button to the right of your Rancher instance and choose `Manage`{.action} or click on the name of your Rancher instance.

 ![OVHcloud Managed Rancher Services to update](images/rancher-to-update.png){.thumbnail}